thecdil/mancini_source/docs/markdown.md

     - Specific changes you may have to make to **raw files** and **edited files**:
 		- Add line breaks: `\`
 		- Add superscripts: `<sup></sup>`
+        - Escape a special character at the beginning of a line: `\`

     - Specific changes you may have to make to **translation files**:
         - Add footnotes: